maduwanthasl/maduwanthasl.github.io/_pages/about.md

 I have experience with parametric design tools like Rhino and Grasshopper, as well as FullControl GCode and ROS2, which I use to develop smarter, more efficient designs.
 I’m especially excited about how 4D printing and adaptive geometries can push the boundaries of industries like healthcare and aerospace.

-By working with experts in the field, I aim to deepen my knowledge and contribute to cutting-edge innovations.
-To me, geometry isn’t just math—it’s a universal language that helps us bridge the gap between digital design and the physical world, opening up new possibilities for the future.

 By collaborating with leading researchers and innovators, I strive to deepen my understanding and drive groundbreaking advancements in the field.
 For me, **geometry is more than a mathematical discipline**—it is a **universal language** that connects ideas across domains, enabling us to design, optimize, and create in ways that were once unimaginable.

 ## 📚 Key Projects